SonQBChau/Movie-Recommender/flutter/README.md

 3. Add a new file `config.dart` in lib folder and type in the API key:

     `String getApiKey() {return 'xxxxx';}`

+    Also replace the public URL `https://xxxx/get_recommended'`.
+Read the backend readme for this part.
 4. From the terminal: Run `flutter pub get`

    OR From Android Studio/IntelliJ: Click Packages get in the action ribbon at the top of pubspec.yaml